Zoom has been booming, especially in the world of education.

 - Bite, Chew, Savor: For skill or discussion-based synchronous sessions, present a small “bite” via targeted whole-group instruction along with clear directions for the breakout activity.
 Give students time to “chew” on the skill or discussion topic together in breakout rooms.
 Finally, have students reunite with the whole group to “savor” or share what resonated.
 This structure can be utilized multiple times depending on the length of the session.

-- Distant Socializing: Be proactive to help prevent off-topic conversations during breakouts by providing students five or so minutes at the start of your session for peers to discuss whatever’s on their minds.
+- Distant Socializing: Be proactive to help prevent off-topic conversations during breakouts (or in the chat box) by providing students five or so minutes at the start of your session for peers to discuss whatever’s on their minds.
 If they need prompting, have them tell/type weekend news, a thankful thought, a compliment to a classmate, etc. Step back from the “front of the room” and allow students to take ownership of this talk time.
 You may even consider having their first breakout session of the day circle around soft subjects.
 This builds relationships.
 Plus, it’s better to work out any breakout room management kinks with a low-stakes activity.

 - Revisit the Class “Netiquette”: When introducing breakout rooms (with gradual release of responsibility), review the virtual classroom rules/norms you and your students generated together.
 Ask them to contribute any additional items needed for fostering successful breakout room activities/discussions.
 Have students reflect upon how well they abided by the Netiquette at the close of breakouts.